From Farmhouse to Nuclear Power Plant

 The Heards sold the property to George K. Stebbins in 1906.
 In 1923 the Stebbins estate sold the property to Clement and Bernice Jennings.
 The Jennings continued to farm the land for the next fifteen years, but in 1938 it was sold to Richard W. Steenbruggen.
 A mere five years later, in 1943, Steenbruggen sold out to Charles B. Westin.
 Westin planned renovations and also intended to have a farmer reside on the property.

 However, after another five years, Westin sold the house, without the farmland, to Robert J. Kuhn.
 Kuhn was the author of a history of Northfield, Massachusetts that also included his research into the Hunt family.
 It is thought that Kuhn made the purchase intending to find a historically sensitive buyer because just a few months after his purchase, he sold the house to Florence Louchheim Stol.
-Stol was a lively and fascinating woman whose story deserves its own detailed treatment (See: The Life and Loves of Florence Stol).
+Stol was a lively and fascinating woman whose story deserves a detailed treatment.
+(See: The Life and Loves of Florence Stol)

-When Stol died in 1967, the property and the Governor Hunt House entered a new and modern stage.
+When Stol died, the property and the Governor Hunt House entered a new and modern stage.
 The house would now become an important part of a nuclear power plant that, in many ways, changed the face of the town of Vernon.
-Now more changes are in the works: Today the building is on its way to becoming Vernon's community center and an anchor to the town's planned village area (See: Coming Full Circle).
+Now more changes are in the works: Today the building is on its way to becoming Vernon's community center and an anchor to the town's planned village area.
+(See: Going Full Circle)